pingcap/docs/develop/dev-guide-create-table.md

 ## Execute the `CREATE TABLE` statement

 After creating all the tables as above rules, our [database initialization](/develop/dev-guide-bookshop-schema-design.md#database-initialization-script-dbinitsql) script should look like this.
-If you need to see the table information in detail, please refer to [Details about Table](/develop/dev-guide-bookshop-schema-design.md#details-about-table).
+If you need to see the table information in detail, please refer to [Description of the Tables](/develop/dev-guide-bookshop-schema-design.md#description-of-the-tables).

 If we name the database initialization script `init.sql` and save it, we can use the following statement to perform the database initialization.